googleapis/google-cloud-node/packages/logging/README.md

 # @google-cloud/logging
-> Google Cloud Logging Client Library for Node.js
+> Stackdriver Logging Client Library for Node.js

 *Looking for more Google APIs than just Logging?
 You might want to check out [`google-cloud`][google-cloud].*